-We seek growth in earnings and cash flows by enhancing the profitability and operation of our properties and investments.
+We seek growth in earnings, funds from operations, or FFO, and cash flows by enhancing the profitability and operation of our properties and investments.
 We seek to accomplish this growth through the following:

-- Focusing on leasing to increase revenues and utilization of economies of scale to reduce operating expenses, - Expanding and re-tenanting existing franchise locations at competitive market rates, - Adding mixed-use elements to properties through our asset intensification initiatives, including the addition of multifamily housing, condominiums, hotels and self-storage facilities, - Acquiring high quality real estate assets or portfolios of assets, and - Selling non-core assets.
+- Focusing on leasing to increase revenues and utilization of economies of scale to reduce operating expenses, - Expanding and re-tenanting existing franchise locations at competitive market rates, - Adding mixed-use elements to properties through our asset intensification initiatives, including the addition of multifamily housing, condominiums, hotels and self-storage facilities, - · Acquiring high quality real estate assets or portfolios of assets, and - Selling non-core assets.